vega/vega/docs/docs/api/view.md

 Methods for invoking dataflow evaluation and view rendering.

 <a name="view_runAsync" href="#view_runAsync">#</a>
-view.<b>runAsync</b>([<i>encode</i>])
+view.<b>runAsync</b>([<i>encode</i>, <i>prerun</i>, <i>postrun</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Evaluates the underlying dataflow graph and returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves upon completion of dataflow processing and scengraph rendering.
 The optional *encode* argument is a String value indicating the name of a custom `"encode"` set to run in addition to the standard `"update"` encoder.
 Any scenegraph elements modified during dataflow evaluation will automatically be re-rendered in the view.

-Internally, this method invokes the `runAsync` method of the [Dataflow](https://github.com/vega/vega/blob/master/packages/vega-dataflow/src/dataflow/Dataflow.js) parent class, and then additionally performs rendering.
+Internally, this method invokes evaluation by the [Dataflow](https://github.com/vega/vega/blob/master/packages/vega-dataflow/src/dataflow/Dataflow.js) parent class, and then additionally performs rendering.
+The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve after rendering operations are complete.

+The optional *prerun* and *postrun* functions are callbacks that will be invoked immediately before and after dataflow evaluation and rendering.
+The callback functions are called with this view instance as the sole argument.
+The callbacks may be [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+If provided, *postrun* will be invoked *after* any callbacks registered via the [runAfter](#view_runAfter) method.

+*Most clients should not use the prerun and postrun callback arguments*.
+The callbacks are provided to support internal Vega operations.
+To perform post-processing after dataflow evaluation, in most cases clients should invoke [then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned by [runAsync](#view_runAsync).

 <a name="view_run" href="#view_run">#</a>
-view.<b>run</b>([<i>encode</i>])
+view.<b>run</b>([<i>encode</i>, <i>prerun</i>, <i>postrun</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-dataflow/src/dataflow/run.js "Source")

-Invokes [runAsync](#view_runAsync) and then returns this view instance.
-If one or more data sets have been queued to be loaded from external sources, this method may return prior to completion of dataflow evaluation.
-If no asynchronous processing is needed (for example, no external datasets are in the process of loading), the dataflow evaluation will complete before `run` returns.
-However, in general *callers have no guarantee that dataflow evaluation is complete when the `run` method returns*.
-We recommend using [runAsync](#view_runAsync) whenever possible, and invoking `then` on the returned Promise to perform actions once dataflow evaluation is finished.
+Requests asynchronous view evaluation and then synchronously returns this view instance without waiting for evaluation to complete.
+The arguments are identical to those for [runAsync](#view_runAsync).

+This method will return prior to completion of dataflow evaluation.
+To perform actions after dataflow evaluation is finished, instead use [runAsync](#view_runAsync) and invoke [then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) on the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 <a name="view_runAfter" href="#view_runAfter">#</a>
 view.<b>runAfter</b>(<i>callback</i>)
 [<>](https://github.com/vega/vega/blob/master/packages/vega-dataflow/src/dataflow/run.js "Source")

 Schedules a *callback* function to be invoked after the current dataflow evaluation completes.
-The callback function will be invoked with this view instance provided as the sole parameter.
+The callback function will be called with this view instance as the sole argument.
+The callback may be an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 If dataflow evaluation is not currently occurring, the callback function is invoked immediately.
 This method is used internally to schedule follow-up operations within the dataflow runtime engine. *Most clients should not use this method*; instead call [runAsync](#view_runAsync) and perform follow-up operations when the returned Promise resolves.

 <a name="view_dirty" href="#view_dirty">#</a>
 view.<b>dirty</b>(<i>item</i>)